-A \$75 fee is required from each student athlete in the soccer, basketball, softball, baseball and track programs.
-The fee for these programs defrays the cost of uniform components, covers referee cost and provides a stipend for coaches.
+A fee is required from each student-athlete in each sport the student participates in.
+The fee defrays the cost of uniform components, covers referee costs, and provides a stipend for coaches.
 Athletic participation fees are subject to change.

 Academic Requirements for SHS Student Athletes